weruharim/r4da-journey/README.md

 view(lateDep)
 ```

-Throughout my learning process, I also discovered the usefulness of the `between()` function.
+Throughout my learning process, I also discovered the usefulness of the `between()` helper function.
 I utilized this function to filter flights that occurred in the summer months (July, August, and September) and flights that departed between midnight and 6 am.

 ```R
 #using between()